pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. method:: fileUpd(buffer=None, filename=None, ufilename=None, desc=None)

       Updates the content of an attached file.
+All arguments are optional.
+No arguments lead to a no-op.

       :arg bytes|bytearray|BytesIO buffer: the new file content.
-May be omitted to only change meta-information.
+Omit to only change meta-information.

-         .. versionchanged:: 1.14.13
-            ``io.BytesIO`` is now also supported.
+         .. versionchanged:: 1.14.13 ``io.BytesIO`` is now also supported.

       :arg str filename: new filename to associate with the file.